Jaden2802/Fitness-Tracker-Using-Supervised-Regression/README.md

 Feel free to fork, create pull requests, or open issues for improvements.

-📞 Contact

-For queries, contact your-email@example.com or visit the GitHub repo.

 🚀 Let's predict fitness tracker prices with data science!